What do the clubs say they stand for?

 Becoming the Bulldogs and dropping Footscray

-Whatever happened on that day with a Bulldog, the name was popular because it retained British pride, but did so in a way that had a bit more of the bogan than royal feel.
+Whatever happened on that day with a 19 players and a Bulldog, the name was popular because it retained British pride, but did so in a way that had a bit more of the bogan than royal feel.
 In 1954, they won their first and only fairly won premiership.

 In the 1970s, as the inner city suburbs of Collingwood and Carlton began to be gentrified with an influx of yuppies and migrants with little interest in football, Footscray got an influx of Vietnamese refugees.
 Although Carlton and Collingwood were able to get their migrants and yuppies interested in football, Footscray could not.
 As a result, it tittered on the edge of extinction and was only saved due to the generosity of other clubs.